Josh Allen’s historic season – seriously, it’s amazing

 What makes Allen really unique is when you factor in his rushing.

-Yes, Allen is fifth for quarterbacks in run yardage at 416 yards.
+Yes, Allen is fourth for quarterbacks in run yardage at 484 yards.
 What makes Allen great at running is he runs in order to extend drives or end them with touchdowns.

-Allen has nine rushing touchdowns this year, which ranks second among all quarterbacks.
-His 40 rushing first downs is also second among all quarterbacks.
+Allen has 11 rushing touchdowns this year, which ranks second among all quarterbacks.
+His 46 rushing first downs is also second among all quarterbacks.

 That’s what differentiates Allen from someone like Lamar Jackson.
 Both Jackson and Allen are great passers who run with success.
 But while Jackson is more like a halfback who runs for more yards, Allen is like a fullback who can be trusted to pick up the necessary yards in a short yardage situation.